nais/doc/docs/observability/alerts/reference.md

     ```

 ### inhibitRules[].labels
 Labels that must have an equal value in the source and target alert for the inhibition to take effect.
-These are key/value pairs, where the value can be a regex.

 Type: `array`<br />
 Required: `false`<br />